pontoon-data/Pontoon/README.md

 - **Direct Warehouse Integration**: Send data directly to customer's data warehouse.
 No more ETLs needed!
 - **Scalable Architecture**: Handle millions of rows efficiently.
 Say goodbye to rate limits!
-- **Scheduled Syncs**: Automate data delivery with automatic backfills on the first sync
+- **Automated Scheduled Syncs**: Automatically keep destinations up to date, only syncing data that's changed/new.
+Backfills are completed on the first sync.
 - **Self-Hosted**: Full control over your data and infrastructure

 # Is Pontoon Just Another ETL Platform?